 - Credit Bureau Reporting;

-- Suspension of Licenses, including professional licenses, driver’s license, and recreational licenses;
+- Suspension of Licenses, including professional licenses, driver’s licenses, and recreational licenses;

 - Payment of Interest and Fines;